future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 The default landing page image used by challanges and exercises.
 This image will be used as both background and thumbnail for the implementation.

 ## Settings Tab
+Configure Freecode metadata:

+- Select challenge type, difficulty, tournaments.
+- Set public/hidden levels, performance thresholds.
+- Enable community sharing, official tag, and version control.
-A mismatch between the total number of levels and the number of levels in the implementation `_configurations` variable can lead to an error.
+- A mismatch between the total number of levels and the number of levels in the implementation `_configurations` variable can lead to an error.

 ![](../assets/Settings_tab.png){loading=lazy}